google/WebFundamentals/src/_langs/en/updates/2015-09-01-tab-discarding.markdown

 <img src="/web/updates/images/2015-09-01-tab-discarding/image02.png" />

-That's where Tab Discarding can help reduce our memory usage.
+That's where tab discarding can help reduce our memory usage.

 ### Discarding unused tabs

-Tab Discarding allows Chrome to automatically discard tabs that aren't of great interest to you when it's detected that system memory is running pretty low.
+Tab discarding allows Chrome to automatically discard tabs that aren't of great interest to you when it's detected that system memory is running pretty low.
 What do we mean by discarding?
 Well, a discarded tab doesn't go anywhere.
 We kill it but it's still visible on the Chrome tab strip.
-If you navigate back to a tab that's been discarded, it'll reload if clicked.
+If you navigate back to a tab that's been discarded, it'll reload when clicked.
 Form content, scroll position and so on are saved and restored the same way they would be during forward/backward tab navigation.

-Note: The current mechanism is similar to how we tackle Tab Discarding on ChromeOS.
+> Note: The current mechanism is similar to how we tackle tab discarding on
+> ChromeOS.
 The renderer process is shut down.
-When the tab gets reactivated we go back to the network and load it like normal.
+When the tab gets reactivated we go
+> back to the network and load it like normal.

-We also have another new feature that allows caching all tab resources locally, that works nicely with tab discarding when you're offline.
+We also have another new feature that allows caching all tab resources locally which works nicely with tab discarding when you're offline.
 When the tab is reactivated we offer you the choice to reload the cached version that was previously loaded over the network.
-To enable page reloading from cache, you can try out another experiment for this under `chrome://flags/#show-saved-copy`.
+To enable page reloading from cache, you can try out another experiment under `chrome://flags/#show-saved-copy`.

-You can try out Tab Discarding today by enabling it via `chrome://flags/#enable-tab-discarding` and relaunching Chrome.
+You can try out tab discarding today by enabling it via `chrome://flags/#enable-tab-discarding` and relaunching Chrome.
 You can control whether it's enabled or disabled via the same Chrome `chrome://flags` page.